Cambridge-Hands-On-Science/Experiments/Experiments/Biology/Mini-beasts.md

 ### **Hazard**: TV

-**Description**: Microscope is a heavy object which could cause injury if falls, electrical risk (especially in connection with water and sea water) - sea water contains more ions and conducts electricity better than fresh water.
+**Description**: Microscope is a heavy object which could cause injury if falls, electrical risk.

 **Affected People**: All

 **Before Mitigation**: Likelihood: 2, Severity: 3, Overall: 6

 **Mitigation**: Place TV away from the edges of table, preferably against a wall so that it cannot be knocked off easily.
 Ensure electrical equipment has been PAT tested within the last 2 years.
 Keep equipment dry by keeping hands dry.
-Do not put TV near water, especially sea water.
+Do not put TV near water.
 See separate electrical parts risk assessment.
 Switch off power at mains if a problem arises with the TV.
 Clear the area of people and call first aider if anyone is injured.
 In case of electrocution, do not go near casualty.
 Try to isolate the power without danger to yourself, and call ambulance.

 **After Mitigation**: Likelihood: 1, Severity: 3, Overall: 3